 9. Stellar magnitude

 The concept of magnitude scale was introduced by Hipparchus.
 He ranked stars on a numerical scale from 1 to 6, on the basis of their brightness.
-He placed the brightest star on 1 and the faintest star on 6.
-When Italian scientist Galileo Galilei, observed the stars even fainter than the faintest star mentioned by Hipparchus, he put those stars on the seventh magnitude.
+He placed the brightest star at 1 and the faintest star at 6.
+When Italian scientist Galileo Galilei observed that the stars were even fainter than the faintest star mentioned by Hipparchus, he put those stars at the seventh magnitude.
 In 1856, N.R.
-Pogson placed the magnitudes on a logarithmic scale making, a magnitude 1 star a hundred times brighter than the magnitude 6 stars thus making each magnitude 2.512 times brighter than the next faintest magnitude.
+Pogson placed the magnitudes on a logarithmic scale making, a magnitude 1 star a hundred times brighter than the magnitude 6 stars, thus making each magnitude 2.512 times brighter than the next faintest magnitude.

 10. Earth’s Precession